begavett/CoCA/README.md

 - The CoCA Administration and Scoring Manual is available at [this link](CoCA_Manual.md).

+- The CoCA Psychometric and Technical Manual is available at [this link](CoCA_Tech.md).

 ## Obtaining the CoCA

 The CoCA instrument can be obtained by contacting its developers, Ashita Gurnani or Brandon Gavett.
 We are seeking collborators who are willing to help validate the CoCA in both clinical and healthy samples.